pliu/k8splayground/apps/argo-cd/README.md

 In an effort to make Argo CD deployment mirror Helm-based application, the Applications in argo-apps are configured to deploy applications with the same release names and to the same namespaces as the Helm-based approach.
 Additionally, the Makefile target to delete Argo CD leaves its managed applications intact.
 Although argo-cd contains the AppProject and Application CRDs and, thus, the deletion of argo-cd would result in the deletion of AppProject and Application objects from argo-apps as well, the direct deletion of these objects does not affect the applications they manage.
 To delete an application that is managed by Argo CD, delete it from the Argo CD UI with Cascade.

 There is an important difference between deploying applications through Argo CD compared to using Helm.
-Although applying argo-cd via Helm behaves the way one might expect (i.e. changes made to its chart are reflected after the next application), deploying applications through argo-apps behaves a little differently.
+Although applying argo-cd via Helm behaves the way one might expect (i.e., changes made to its chart are reflected after the next application), deploying applications through argo-apps behaves a little differently.
 When applying argo-apps through Helm, changes made to Projects or Application configuration will be reflected but changes in the application will not.
 This is because when Argo CD deploys an application, it deploys the chart from the specified Git repository at the specified revision.
 Thus, for Argo CD to pick up changes in application charts, they must first be pushed to the Git repository.

 ## Testing
 Among the applications configured to be deployed by Argo CD in K8sPlayground is nginx-ingress.
 If nginx-ingress is running, configuration changes can be verified from the Argo CD UI (https://localhost/argo-cd) on one's local machine (`admin`'s username/password is admin/password while `user`'s is user/password). admin has all permissions across all Projects while user has all permissions in the apps Project (except being able to manually create Applications since we want Applications to be defined in argo-apps) and view other Projects.

 If prometheus-operator is running, Argo CD metrics will be viewable in Prometheus.
+If not, it is still possible to view any individual instance's metrics by port forwarding to the given instance (`kubectl port-forward <Argo CD component Pod name> -n argo-cd <local port>:<Argo CD component's configured metrics port; the defaults are 8082, 8084, and 8083 for the application controller, repo server, and server, respectively>`) and then running `curl localhost:<local port>/metrics` to get the metrics in Prometheus format.

 ## Commands
 ```